puppetlabs/bolt/README.md

 ### `ssh` transport configuration options

-`insecure`: If true, host key validation will be skipped when connecting over SSH. (default: false)
+`host-key-check`: If false, host key validation will be skipped when connecting over SSH. (default: true)

 `private-key`: The path to the private key file to use for SSH authentication.